lcsavb/lcsavb.github.io/content/posts/2024-01-09-automating-to-automate.md

 The SUS (Brazilian Unified Health System) provides a limited number of medications though it's "High Cost Pharmacies" program.
 Back in 2019 when I started this project, there wasn't a public database or API to the data - and to my knowledge there is not one until this very day.

-The data was all spread out in the site of the Health Ministry and in guidelines in PDFs.
+The data was all spread out in the site of the Health Ministry and in PDFs.

 So, I had two choices: either add the data and link manually or...